Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max is surprised by this as he is a reporter and one would think he would be the first to want to tell everyone.
 Spike tells him it is also a reporter job to use good judgement for what can potentaily be detraminal if the world knew about it.

-Max makes the team as a cybervator but is not allowed to fight they are only allow him to refuel and give advice to fellow cybervator between rounds
+Max makes the team as a cybervator but is not allowed to fight they are only allow him to refuel and give advice to fellow cybervator between rounds which includes who what when where and how to substitute his team's cybervators.

-- Max and Jax has thier first match without Kyshumu who used to do most if not all of the heavy lifting for his team.
+- Max and Jax has their first match without Kyshumu who used to do most if not all of the heavy lifting for his team.
 This forces them to utilize thier entire team

   Max's team faces off against a brutally violent team.
-Aarock injures Leona that they maybe forced to forfeit.
+Aarock injures Leona so that they maybe forced to forfeit.

   Because of what commentators call neptonism Max is on Leona/Tomasina's team as a center. this however means they don't have a backup mainly because they rarely get injured.

+  Another commentator says he still has to beat all of the green cybervators within his division

   Spike begs Max not to forfiet and tells him this is the perfect opportunity to show the world that anyone can be a Cyber.Fighter.
 Max tells him that he wont and that they will forfiet